 A great way to increase engagement on the pricing page is to add some playfulness.

-You can drag the dynos sliders, and the price changes before your eyes.
-Try it for yourself.
+Heroku used to do this on their pricing page where you can drag the dynos sliders, and the price changes before your eyes.

 … I literally spent ~15 minutes just playing with it!

 Talk about engagement!
 How many other pricing pages do you know where people hang out for 15 minutes?
 (The fact that they’ve kept the interactive component around for so many years suggests that it works.)

 We did something similar for (a former venture) Traindom.
 People could drag the slider to see their hypothetical monthly payment: